harshzz13/Checkmate/README.md

-# Attendly 💼
+# Checkmate💼

-**Attendly** is a powerful and efficient **attendance management system** designed for seamless tracking and record-keeping.
-With a user-friendly interface and a robust backend, **Attendly** simplifies attendance tracking, making it easier for organizations to manage attendance effortlessly.
+**Checkmate** is a powerful and efficient **attendance management system** designed for seamless tracking and record-keeping.
+With a user-friendly interface and a robust backend, **Checkmate** simplifies attendance tracking, making it easier for organizations to manage attendance effortlessly.

 ---